Vietnam entry requirements for Turkey passport holders

 Valid passport

-Your passport needs at least 6 months of validity from your date of entry into Vietnam.
-Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required
+Your passport must have at least 6 months of validity remaining from your date of entry into Vietnam.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket

-Immigration officers routinely ask for proof of a return or onward flight out of Vietnam.
-Have a printed or digital copy of your ticket ready — they may deny entry if you can't show one.Required
+Immigration officers routinely ask for a confirmed onward or return flight out of Vietnam.
+Have a printed or digital copy of your ticket ready — they may deny entry if you cannot show one.Required

 Proof of accommodation